ordazgustavo/vCustomers/README.md

-# vcustomers
+# vCustomers

-> Simple customer manager
+> Simple customer manager app built with Vue.js to be used with [RESTful API](https://github.com/ordazgustavo/slimapp)

 ## Build Setup